awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

 # Integrating Amazon SES with Sendmail<a name="send-email-sendmail"></a>

 Sendmail was released in the early 1980s, and has been continuously improved ever since\.
-It is a flexible and configurable message transfer agent \(MTA\) with a large community of users\.
+It's a flexible and configurable message transfer agent \(MTA\) with a large community of users\.
 Sendmail was acquired by Proofpoint in 2013, but Proofpoint continues to offer an open source version of Sendmail\.
 You can download the [open source version of Sendmail](https://www.proofpoint.com/us/open-source-email-solution) from the Proofpoint website, or through the package managers of most Linux distributions\.

 The procedure in this section shows you how to configure Sendmail to send email through Amazon SES\.
 This procedure was tested on a server running Ubuntu 18\.04\.2 LTS\.